What is a Memory Box? How to make one

 It’s really simple to make.
 The first consideration is to think about how you are going to contain the items.
 In other words what kind of “box” are you going to store the items in.

 You could use something as simple as an old shoe box, and old sewing box, a sturdy cardboard box or even an old suitcase.
+Some memory boxes can be bought.
+Or you could buy a ready-made memory box as a gift idea.

 The box should be sturdy enough to contain the objects and remember if you are using a box made from card or paper then it should be stored away from somewhere that is damp.